Prof.Dr. Elif Uysal-Biyikoglu

 Thursday, Feb.
 13

 NOTE: If you cannot make it to any of these office hours, please send your information to: email@example.com

-Communication, Networking, Wireless Networks, Network Information Theory, Wireless Communication.
+Communication Networks, Wireless Networks, Network Information Theory, Scheduling.

 Wireless Networking research objectives: Developing novel algorithms and techniques for efficient communication over multi-hop wireless networks.
 We are specifically interested in energy-efficient communication and networking.

 General research perspective : Classical communication theory does not address random arrivals of finite-length data.
 Moreover, when multiple independent data streams (belonging to multiple uses, for example) need to be served on a shared medium, such as the multiple-antenna downlink, one obtains a multiprocessor queueing system of a new kind.
 We try to combine tools from communication, networking, and information theories toward novel problem formulations and theoretical advances to optimize multiuser communication with random data arrival processes.

 1. Principles and Experimental Implementation toward Energy-Efficient Design of Wireless Networks, TUBITAK grant, 2011-2014.

 2. E-CROPS--- Energy Harvesting Communication Networks: Optimization and Demonstration, ERA-NET 2012-2015

 3. Novel Transmission Techniques for Energy Harvesting Communication Systems, Funded by Turk Telekom, 2012-2013

 (see our group webpage to get more information on the projects)